 After all the immigration formalities are done you are given a line number to wait in for boarding on a printed ticket.
 This ticket needs to be hung from your rear vision mirror once you get it with the information displayed.

-The Port of Dover services DFDS and P&O Ferries, while Dunkerque only handles DFDS ferries.
+The Port of Dover in Kent services DFDS and P&O Ferries, while Dunkerque only handles DFDS ferries.

 DFDS border control tips: